 "The only reason you’d be saying that is because she’s either dead already or halfway there.
 So, when’s her due date?"

 A shove to his shoulder and his back collided with the bar counter.
-Heather leant above his cowering face: “Screw you, asshole.”
+Heather leant above his cowering face: "Screw you, asshole"

 His tongue wet his lips.
-“Insults are not the way to sainthood.”
+"Insults are not the way to sainthood"

-She unlocked fingers from his jacket.
+She unlocked her fingers from his jacket.

-“And just so you know,” she spat, “You were wrong too.
+"And just so you know," she spat, "You were wrong too.
 It’s not her who’s dying.
 It’s me.
-Good night.”
+Good night"